Imran122/problem-solving-repo/README.md

-## FIrst Problem [PW2.01.018]
+## Problem [PW2.01.020]

 ```

-Majority Element
+Find All Duplicates in an Array

-Given an array nums of size n, return the majority element.
+Given an integer array nums of length n where all the integers of nums

-The majority element is the element that appears more than ⌊n / 2⌋ times.
-You may assume that the majority element always exists in the array.
+are in the range [1, n] and each integer appears once or twice,
+return an array of all the integers that appears twice.

+You must write an algorithm that runs in O(n) time and uses only constant extra space.

 Example 1:

-Input: nums = [3,2,3]
+Input: nums = [4,3,2,7,8,2,3,1]
-Output: 3
+Output: [2,3]
 Example 2:

+Input: nums = [1,1,2]
+Output: [1]
+Example 3:

-Input: nums = [2,2,1,1,1,2,2]
+Input: nums = [1]
-Output: 2
+Output: []